avbop/sacramental-records/progress.md

     - maybe: localStorage, indexedDB, or the like (but this is probably too invisible/confusing for most users, and wouldn't easily transfer eg from laptop to office desktop)
 - [ ] partial and/or asynchronous data parsing and UI updates
     - standard of urgency: if there's no visible delay in updating the form, this remains low priority
+- [ ] floating, clickable table of contents
+    - this might be unnecessary if each section is otherwise usefully distinguished

 # Public domain
 This file is released to the public domain and is marked with [CC0 1.0](https://creativecommons.org/publicdomain/zero/1.0/).